Delegating a generic top-level domain

 Once a request has been lodged, an applicant can revisit the delegation page with their token in order to be provided with a view of the current status of their requests.
 Any questions regarding the process can be directed to email@example.com.

 Review of Delegation Steps

-- After Pre-Delegation testing has been successfully completed, the requester receives unique, secure credentials to initiate a request within the automated Root Zone Management (RZM) System.
+- After Pre-Delegation testing has been successfully completed, the requester receives unique, secure credentials to initiate a request within the automated RZM System.

 - Requester uses provided credentials and URL to login to the RZM System.

 - Requester provides a contact email address for use with the request.
 In order to confirm the email address works, a link will be emailed to it, and the requestor should follow the link to proceed.

 - Requester completes form in RZM System including the fields for the following:

 - Manager: Also known as the “Registry” or “Sponsoring Organization”, this is the organization to which responsibility for the domain is delegated.

 - Administrative and Technical Contacts: These are contact points for the domain, responsible for responding to pubic enquiries concerning the domain, and also for authorising routine updates to the domain.

 - Name servers/DS Records: This is the list of authoritative name servers maintained by the registry to serve the top-level domain, along with the delegation signer records for DNSSEC.